dboreham/alexandermath/README.md

 # alexandermath
-Python program for solving my sons\' math homework puzzles
+Python program for solving my sons' math homework puzzles

 Program for solving math problems where you are asked to find all the expressions involving all of some set of integers